 Calories and Other Nutrients in Honey vs. Sugar

 Each tablespoon of sugar has 46 calories.
 Each tablespoon of honey has 64 calories, according to the Department of Agriculture.
 Sugar is devoid of essential vitamins and minerals, while honey has a several.
 However, they are present only in tiny amounts.
 For example, you would need to eat 20 cups of honey to get 100% of the daily value for potassium or zinc.
 That would include about 20,000 calories or enough calories for almost 2 weeks.

 Glycemic Index of Honey and Sugar

-The glycemic index, or GI, indicates how fast and how much blood sugar levels will rise after eating a food with carbohydrate.
+The glycemic index, or GI, indicates how fast and how much blood sugar levels will rise after eating food with carbohydrates.
 The higher the GI, the faster and higher your blood sugar level will rise for a specific amount of carbohydrate.

 The glycemic index of sucrose, or sugar, is 65, according to Harvard Medical School .
 The glycemic index of honey varies because the exact composition of honey varies.
 One study found it to be 61 .
 Since the glycemic index of honey can vary from low to high, and there is no way to tell before you eat it if it is low or high, it is not safe to assume that it is low.
 Instead, it is safer to assume that honey will affect your blood sugar similarly to white sugar.

 Research on Potential Benefits of Honey

 Honey has a reputation for being healthier than sugar, and there is a certain amount of research on this.
 Research published in Asian Pacific Journal of Tropical Biomedicine appears to be effective as an antimicrobial and for healing wounds after surgery .

 When compared to sugar, honey appears to be better at protecting against obesity and high triglycerides and cholesterol .
 It also may increase insulin sensitivity and lower blood sugar, which are especially important in type 2 diabetes.